+b.
+ACCSC is under no obligation to consider any application for accreditation it receives.
+The Commission establishes eligibility criteria it deems appropriate and may choose not to consider an application for accreditation for any reason.

+C. Educational Objectives

-- c.
-Limitations of Scope of Accreditation Activities: The Commission does not profess to have within its capability, and does not define as its purpose, the evaluation of any school that may seek accreditation.
-Rather, a school must fall within the Commission's scope and meet the requirements of this section before it may apply for consideration.
-Accordingly, the Commission may decline to consider for accreditation otherwise eligible schools if it determines that the programs offered by an applicant school fall outside the Commission's primary scope and competence or there is a lack of standards necessary for meaningful review.
-Schools primarily directed toward avocational or general education objectives are ineligible for accreditation by the Commission. - d.
-Educational Objectives - i.
-The school's primary educational objective must be to prepare students for entrance or advancement in one or more occupations requiring technical or career oriented competencies and skills.
+- 1. The school's primary educational objective must be to prepare students for entrance or advancement in one or more occupations requiring technical or career oriented competencies and skills.
 Educational objectives must be career oriented and provide graduates with the necessary competencies, skills, and level of education for employment in their fields of study.
-A school must ensure that all required courses are available to enable students to complete their programs of study.
-Schools may enter into consortium, contractual or partnership agreements in accordance with Section II (A)(9), Substantive Standards, Standards of Accreditation. - ii.
+A school must ensure that all required courses are available to enable students to complete their programs of study. - 2.
 A school may have secondary educational objectives other than those described above (e.g., a GED preparation course, refresher training course, avocational courses, continuing education courses, etc.); however, any such educational objectives may not have greater priority within the school's mission and operations than its career-oriented educational objective.
-The inclusion of courses with secondary educational objectives as within the school's institutional scope of accreditation is at the option of the institution. - iii.
-A school may enter into contractual arrangements with business, industry, or government agencies for group training purposes.
-The school may represent these training programs as within the scope of the Commission's accreditation only if the programs have been recognized or approved in accordance with accrediting requirements. - e.
-Legal and Disclosure Requirements
+The inclusion of courses with secondary educational objectives as within the school's institutional scope of accreditation is at the option of the institution. - 3.
+A school may enter into consortium or partnership agreements where a portion of a program is offered by an entity other than the institution in accordance with Section II (A)(9), Substantive Standards, Standards of Accreditation. - 4.
+A school may enter into contractual arrangements with business, industry, or government agencies for group training purposes. - 5.
+Regardless of any consortium/partnership agreement or contractual arrangement, only programs or courses that have been recognized or approved in accordance with accrediting requirements may be represented as being within the scope of the school's institutional accreditation.